DylanDevy/pop3/README.md

 ##### Database:

-* Go to `database.Connector` and change database connection values according to your situation
+* Go to `database.DatabaseConnection` and change database connection values according to your situation
-* Now go to `database.Init` and run `main` method this will create all the tables needed
+* Now go to `database.Init` and run `main` method this will create all the tables needed and inset some test data.
+All the passwords are `password`